Tyler-Oliveira/BankChan/README.md

-# USDC-Chan 💙
+# Bank-Chan 💙

-AI-powered USDC mascot experience.
-Users describe a vibe, meme, or crypto scenario and get back a custom USDC-Chan response with personality, visuals, and content generation.
+AI-powered Bank mascot experience.
+Users describe a vibe, meme, or crypto scenario and get back a custom Bank-Chan response with personality, visuals, and content generation.

 ## Files